Tin Ma Ma Htet: Supporting children to learn from home during the COVID-19 pandemic

 “My scholarship equipped me with relevant knowledge and hands-on experience in teaching primary school children,” she said.
 “My Master’s degree enhanced my competency of knowledge, skills and self-confidence.”

 “My Australia Awards Scholarship has also broadened my professional network,” she continues.
-“I have connected with scholars and alumni from diverse backgrounds, including scholars from Myanmar Government departments, which can be helpful to implement activities.”
+“I have connected with scholars and alumni from diverse backgrounds, which can be helpful to implement activities.”

 In addition to her work on the Learning at Home online program, Tin Ma Ma Htet provides the Teaching Foundation online course for parents who want to provide homeschooling for their young children during the COVID-19 pandemic, and people who are interested in teaching but have not attended teacher training.
 The course fees contribute to Saya Foundation’s Whole School Support programs.